BlushyTears/Creators-Workshop-MVP/README.md

 # Creators-Workshop-MVP
 Random MVP project in Actix.
-Written in a few hours to just experiment with it.
+Random experiment toy project.
+Nothing to look at.

 Only need to type "cargo run" and have Rust installed.